j23414/mango-user-guide/install_mango.md

 * **Mac:** https://youtu.be/bsC462EiMu8
 * **Linux:** https://youtu.be/9_cWjHFyZDQ

-###Check for Updates
+### Updates

-Mango is under active development so make sure to check for updates regularly.
-Go to **Help/Check for updates...**.
-You will need an internet connection in order for Mango to query the latest version.
-If a newer version of Mango is available a window similar to the following will show up:
+Mango is under active development so it is important to check for updates regularly.
+In order to check, expand Mango Help menu and click **Check for updates...*** You will need to be connected to the internet.
+If there is a newer version of Mango, a window similar to the following will pop up:

 ![](updatecheck.png)

-Visit the software website to download the newest version.
+Visit http://www.complex.iastate.edu/download/Mango to install the newest version.

-Otherwise a window will pop up and tell you your current version is up to date.

-### User Interface
+### Customizing the user interface

+**Font Size**

 You can increase the font size for the console and the editor using Ctrl++ on Windows and Linux or Cmd++ on Mac.
 Use Ctrl+- or Cmd+- to decrease font.

+**Panel Layout**

 Click and drag headers of Editor and Console if you want to rearrange the panes on the screen.